jancojt/jancojt.github.io/_posts/2015-02-11-first-post.md

 categories: posts
 ---

 Decided to start up a blog to keep me accountable with my various endeavors.
 Hosted with github pages using the Jekyll blogging framework.
-Got some really nice formatting for code snippets and LaTeX for the framework.
+Got some really nice formatting for code snippets and LaTeX from a few libraries and tweaked them to my liking.

 ### Test Code
 ```python